perladvent/perldotcom/content/article/_pub_2012_06_perlunicook-unicode-text-in-stubborn-libraries.md

 {
-   "draft" : null,
-   "tags" : [],
+   "title" : "Perl Unicode Cookbook: Unicode Text in Stubborn Libraries", "tags" : [],
    "date" : "2012-06-18T06:00:01-08:00",
    "slug" : "/pub/2012/06/perlunicook-unicode-text-in-stubborn-libraries",
-   "title" : "Perl Unicode Cookbook: Unicode Text in Stubborn Libraries", "description" : "â 42: Unicode text in DBM hashes, the tedious way While Perl 5 has long been very careful about handling Unicode correctly inside the world of Perl itself, every time you leave the Perl internals, you cross a boundary at...", "thumbnail" : null,
    "categories" : "unicode",
-   "authors" : [
+   "image" : null,
+   "description" : "℞ 42: Unicode text in DBM hashes, the tedious way While Perl 5 has long been very careful about handling Unicode correctly inside the world of Perl itself, every time you leave the Perl internals, you cross a boundary at...", "authors" : [
       "tom-christiansen"
    ],
+   "draft" : null,
-   "image" : null
+   "thumbnail" : null
 }

-â 42: Unicode text in DBM hashes, the tedious way {#Unicode-text-in-DBM-hashes-the-tedious-way}
+℞ 42: Unicode text in DBM hashes, the tedious way {#Unicode-text-in-DBM-hashes-the-tedious-way}
 -------------------------------------------------

 While Perl 5 has long been very careful about handling Unicode correctly